DarkLight1337/my-homebrew/README.md

 1. Clone this repository to your machine.
 2. Run `npm install` to setup the environment for JavaScript development.
 3. Create a new world for testing this module.
-4. Edit `./link_repo_to_local_vtt.py` and run it in Python to make this repository available to Foundry VTT via symbolic links.
+4. Edit `./link_vtt.py` and run it in Python to create symbolic links between this repository and Foundry VTT.
-    - Note that you should execute this in the same operating system as the one Foundry VTT is installed on.
+    - On Windows, you may need administrator privileges to create symbolic links.
-    - You may need administrator privileges to create symbolic links on Windows.
+    - If you are using [WSL](https://learn.microsoft.com/en-us/windows/wsl/), make sure to execute this in the same operating system as the one Foundry VTT is installed on.

 ### Live Testing